 That said, the highs fare better than the frequency response graph would lead you to believe.
 The trumpet harmonics, which oscillate between 1-9kHz, sound much more prominent than I was expecting, interestingly, the reverberations of the electric guitar weren’t as emphasized with these as they are with my personal pair of RHA MA750i earbuds.

-Even in 2020,the Sennheiser Momentum HD1 In-Ear Wireless earbuds remain a great buy for listeners who don’t care for USB-C charging or the latest Bluetooth firmware.
-Instead, the Sennheiser Momentum line is all about style, and these earphones flaunt it.
+Even in 2021,the Sennheiser Momentum HD1 In-Ear Wireless earbuds remain a great buy for listeners who don’t care for USB-C charging or the latest Bluetooth firmware.

 Sure, some may rather have water and dust protection instead of leather materials but if that’s the case, then there are plenty of other options available to you.
 However, Sennheiser gets comfort, fit, and connectivity spot-on with these wireless earbuds.
 Yes, sound quality reproduction could be clearer, but it’s easy to overlook and the forward low-end and vocals will please most consumers’ ears.
 Even though these don’t provide you with the most accurate sound, they’re fun to listen to and sometimes that’s all you want.